Bike-to-work is to improve your Work/life balance

 However, today, convincing cyclists to ride with helmets is no small feat as we have become much more aware of how we look and appear to our friends and social circle.

 To become looking like a dork from riding with a big and clunky polystyrene helmet is, to many, not an actable tradeoff for the sensible thing it simply is riding with a helmet.

-Here is why polystyrene helmets always will make you look like you are wearing a too-big helmet.
+So why is it polystyrene helmets always will make you look like you are wearing a too-big helmet.

 First of all, polystyrene needs a certain thickness of approx 30 mm to be able to protect your head in the event of a crash.

 Secondly, by nature, the EPS materials used in bicycle helmets are rock-hard and stiff.
 There is no flexibility or comfort in a naked bike helmet.
 This becomes a problem when various human skulls have to fit in.
 No two head shapes are the same, even if we look at only heads of the same size/circumference.
 This is simply the beauty of us humans; we are all unique and special.

 The only way to solve this when different head shapes fit into a stiff helmet is to make the helmet larger and do all.

 Third, because of the hard and stiff polystyrene, there needs to be some soft padding added here and there inside the helmet to ensure a minimum of comfort and to make up for the different head shapes that now have to fit in the rigid polystyrene shape.

 All this is why a head of, say approx 57 cm circumference ends up with an outside circumference of some 77 cm when wearing an EPS helmet!